joshblack07/UR-Cyber-Security-ELK-Stack-Project/README.md

 - **Metricbeat**: collects machine metrics.
 For example, Metricbeat can be used to monitor and analyze system CPU, memory and load.

 The Kibana dashboard provides lots of system information, including: heatmap, sankey chart, response codes, unique visitors, total requests, etc.
 These data points are helpful for things like a [Kibana Exploration Activity](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Additional%20Resources/Kibana%20Exploration.docx).
-Note, this dashboard is also accessible [online](http://13.83.81.121:5601/app/kibana)via a whitelisted IP for my local workstation over port 5601.
+Note, this dashboard is also accessible [online](http://13.83.81.121:5601/app/kibana) via a whitelisted IP for my local workstation over port 5601.

 ### Using the Playbook